ericstober/nodejs-crash-course-2024/README.md

 ## cryptoDemo.js

-The cryptoDemo.js demonstrates the crypto module.
+The cryptoDemo.js file demonstrates the crypto module.
 This module can be used to encrypt and decrypt information.

+---

+## eventsDemo.js

+This eventsDemo.js file demonstrates the events module, more specifcally the EventEmitter.
+This can be used to create your own custom events and then handle those events.